open-hand/website/content/docs/installation-configuration/steps/install/parts/choerodon.md

       MYSQL_PASS: password
       SQL_SCRIPT: |
         CREATE USER IF NOT EXISTS 'choerodon'@'%' IDENTIFIED BY 'password';
-        CREATE DATABASE IF NOT EXISTS iam_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+        CREATE DATABASE IF NOT EXISTS base_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
         CREATE DATABASE IF NOT EXISTS manager_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
         CREATE DATABASE IF NOT EXISTS asgard_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
         CREATE DATABASE IF NOT EXISTS notify_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
-        GRANT ALL PRIVILEGES ON iam_service.* TO choerodon@'%';
+        GRANT ALL PRIVILEGES ON base_service.* TO choerodon@'%';
         GRANT ALL PRIVILEGES ON manager_service.* TO choerodon@'%';
         GRANT ALL PRIVILEGES ON asgard_service.* TO choerodon@'%';
         GRANT ALL PRIVILEGES ON notify_service.* TO choerodon@'%';